 The samples in the following two sections show a typical SOAP request and its relative SOAP response.
 The sample messages also show the WS-Addressing headers <a:Action/>, <a:MessageID/>, <a:ReplyTo/>…; these WS-Addressing headers are populated according to ITI TF-2x: Appendix V.3.
 The body of the SOAP message is omitted for brevity; in a real scenario the empty element will be populated with the appropriate metadata.

-Samples presented in this section are also available online on the IHE FTP site, see ITI TF-2x: Appendix W.
+Samples presented in this section are also available online: see ITI TF-2x: Appendix W.